-When we eat, most of us like to sit still on a chair.
-Eating while riding a roller coaster or waterslide seems like a bad idea.
-But some restaurants actually spin you while you eat.
-The Space Needle in Seattle, Washington has a restaurant 500 feet off the ground (about as tall as a stack of 15-20 houses), with windows facing every direction.
-It makes 1 full turn every 47 minutes while visitors eat.
-If you munch slowly enough, you’ll get to see the whole city!
-Meanwhile, the CN Tower in Toronto, Canada has the 360 Restaurant, spinning a dizzying 1,151 feet above the ground once every hour and 12 minutes.
-Turns out 65 countries have a turning restaurant!
-The biggest of all is Bellini in Mexico City,which takes 1 hour 45 minutes to turn — giving you even more time to munch.
+When we eat, most of us like to sit still.
+But some restaurants spin you while you eat!
+The Space Needle in Seattle has a restaurant 500 feet off the ground (about as tall as a stack of 15-20 houses).
+It makes 1 full turn every 47 minutes.
+Meanwhile, the CN Tower in Toronto, Canada has the 360 Restaurant, spinning a dizzying 1,151 feet above the ground once every 72 minutes.
+The biggest turning restaurant of all is Bellini in Mexico City, which takes 1 hour 45 minutes to turn — giving you even more time to munch.

 Wee ones: Find something in your room that turns on its own.
 Does it turn quickly or slowly?
 If you can make it turn, which way do you spin it?